 Reese’s Basketball Bark

 I’ll be the first to admit that you when you first look at these, they don’t scream basketball.
-Not like these basketball cream pies do.

 Food doesn’t have to scream anything to be perfect.
 So let me explain why I call them basketball bark.